 Opening Night: Five Star Friday

-Five Star Friday got Bermuda Heroes Weekend off to a lively start at the National Sports Center in Devonshire.
+Five Star Friday got Bermuda Carnival off to a lively start at the National Sports Center in Devonshire.
 Attendees danced to the sounds of some of the greatest soca musicians on the planet from 7 pm until midnight (or later).

 'Til the Break of Dawn: The J’Ouvert Celebration of Our Heroes